-Pursuant to article 8 of the Regulations of Enagás' Board Regulations:
+Pursuant to article 8 of the Regulations of the Organisation and Functioning of the Board of Directors of Enagás: 1.- Directors shall be appointed at the General Shareholders' Meeting or by the Board of Directors in conformity with the provisions of the Corporate Enterprises Act and the company's Articles of Association.

-- 1.- Directors shall be appointed at the General Shareholders' Meeting or by the Board of Directors in conformity with the provisions of the Ley de Sociedades de Capital (the "Corporate Enterprises Act") and the company's Articles of Association. - 2.- In order to be considered for appointment, candidates must have a solid reputation and possess the professional know-how and experience required to discharge their duties, in addition to complying with all requirements associated with the post imposed by law and the Articles of Association.
-The Appointments, Remuneration and Social Corporate Responsibility Committee is responsible for proposing the appointment of Independent Directors.
-The proposals for the appointment or re-election of Non-independent Directors which the Board of Directors submits to the General Shareholders' Meeting, as well as appointments adopted by the Board by virtue of its powers of co-option, must be made subject to a report from the Appointments, Remuneration and Social Corporate Responsibility Committee.
+2.- Appointments are limited to persons of recognised prestige, that comply with the legal and statutory requirements the position entails, and who possess knowledge and experience suited to the exercise of their functions.
+The Appointments, Remuneration and Corporate Social Responsibility Committee is responsible for proposing the appointment of Independent Directors.
+The proposals for the appointment or re-election of Non-independent Directors which the Board of Directors submits to the General Shareholders' Meeting, as well as appointments adopted by the Board by virtue of its powers of co-option, must be made subject to a report from the Appointments, Remuneration and Corporate Social Responsibility Committee.
 When the Board of Directors does not agree with the Committee's recommendations, it must explain its reasons and duly record them in the minutes.
 Proposals shall always be accompanied by a report from the Board justifying the competencies, experience and merits of the proposed candidate.
 This report shall be attached to the minutes of the General Meeting or of the Board.
 The foregoing will also be applicable to natural persons appointed as representatives of a legal person Director.
-The proposal for a natural-person representative must be submitted to the Appointments, Remuneration and Social Corporate Responsibility Committee.
+The proposal for a natural-person representative must be submitted to the Appointments, Remuneration and Corporate Social Responsibility Committee.